Garbage Collection with Pony-ORCA

 The type system ensures at compile time that your program can never have data races.
 It's deadlock free...
 Because Pony has no locks!

-The Pony type system guarantees soundness and race and dead-lock free concurrency by adhering to the following principles:
+The Pony type system guarantees race and deadlock free concurrency and soundness by adhering to the following principles::

 An actor may perform garbage collection concurrently with other actors while they are executing any kind of behaviour.